We have an untapped power to improve our world. Neil Armstrong once had a dream about it.

 * * * * * *

 In his dream, after returning from the moon, he strangely retains this mystifying power to unify people.
 As it begins, he is delivering a speech at his old Little League field in Ohio.
 The grass is brown, overgrown with weeds; the weather-worn stands dilapidated from years of neglect.
 The site is selected for sentimental reasons and, despite its shabby state, thousands crowd the field that late summer evening.
 He stands at the mike just beyond home plate.
-With orange wisps of cloud in the sky and gentle breezes rolling across the field, Armstrong resembles the Iron Horse delivering his famous July 4th, 1939 speech from Yankee Stadium.
+With orange wisps of cloud in the sky and gentle breezes rolling across the field, an older gentleman comments how Armstrong resembles the Iron Horse delivering his famous July 4th, 1939 speech from Yankee Stadium.
 He speaks to moving forward with a firm grip on the past, of both building anew and improving on the old.
 He concludes by thanking everyone for their enthusiasm and support, and adds it is imperative for it to continue to face the challenges of tomorrow.
 For some reason, the line about improving on the old resonates with the crowd.

-Two months down the road in the dream, while visiting Charleston, South Carolina to deliver yet another speech, he notices the power for the first time.
+Two months down the road in his dream, while visiting Charleston, South Carolina to deliver yet another speech, he notices the power for the first time.
 Pictures of the ballpark arrive in the mail.
 Freshly painted stands and fences are now soft green; the manicured grass, healthy; red, blue, and white banners drape over wood railings throughout the stands.
 To put it in a nutshell, he had delivered a speech from a drabby, dilapidated stadium and now views pictures of a baby Fenway Park.

 Network coverage shows highlights of the speech around the country.